igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 It is often necessary to suppress interrupts to avoid conflicts between the main thread of code execution and code that runs in interrupts.
-While it is easy to suppress all interrupts using the `avr-gcc` built-in `cli()` function, often a more selective approach is desireable.
+While it is easy to suppress all interrupts using the `avr-gcc` built-in `cli()` function, often a more selective approach is desirable.
 And when interrupts are suppressed, it is also easy to forget to re-enable them.

 The Interrupts module addresses these problems by providing simple utility C++